 All shops for daily needs as well as pharmacies, doctors, kindergartens, playgrounds and a primary school are available.
 Secondary schools and an international school can be reached in the shortest time in the neighboring Neustadt.
 From the train station with the S-Bahn connection, you can reach Bad Dürkheim within 10 minutes or the main train station in Neustadt with regional connections.

-Ludwigshafen, Mannheim, Heidelberg, Speyer or Landau and Karlsruhe are excellently connected by the motorway.
+Ludwigshafen, Mannheim, Heidelberg, Speyer or Landau and Karlsruhe are also excellently connected by the motorway.

 Climate